khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 Tao, H. W., & Poo, M. M. (2005).
 Activity-dependent matching of excitatory and inhibitory inputs during refinement of visual receptive fields. *Neuron*, *45*(6), 829-836.

-Ng, A., Jordan, M., and Weiss, Y. (2002).
-On spectral clustering: analysis and an algorithm.
-In T. Dietterich, S. Becker, and Z. Ghahramani (Eds.), Advances in Neural Information Processing Systems 14 (pp. 849 – 856).
-MIT Press.